junxian428/HTB_Certified_Junior_Cybersecurity_Associate/7. Introduction to Windows Command Line/17. Working with the Registry/README.md

 We will look at using Get-Item and Get-ChildItem first.
 Below we can see the output from using Get-Item and piping the result to Select-Object.

+<h3>Get-Item</h3>

+PS C:\htb> Get-Item -Path Registry::HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run | Select-Object -ExpandProperty Property

+It's a simple output and only shows us the name of the services/applications currently running.
+If we wished to see each key and object within a hive, we could also use Get-ChildItem with the -Recurse parameter like so:

+<h3>Recursive Search</h3>

+PS C:\htb> Get-ChildItem -Path HKLM:\SOFTWARE\Microsoft\Windows\CurrentVersion -Recurse

+Hive: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\App Paths

+Now we snipped the output because it is expanding and showing each key and associated values within the HKLM:\SOFTWARE\Microsoft\Windows\CurrentVersion key.
+We can make our output easier to read using the Get-ItemProperty cmdlet.
+Let's try that same query but with Get-ItemProperty.

+<h3>Get-ItemProperty</h3>